Winfield massacre: Massacre

 At about 9:00 p.m. on Thursday, August 13, 1903, a concert was being held by W.H.
 Caman and his military band at the corner of Ninth Avenue and Main Street in Winfield for a crowd of approximately 2,000–5,000 people.
 Twigg, while hidden in a nearby alley behind the city's Odd Fellows building, fired shots at the audience in rapid succession with a double-barreled shotgun.
 Six died at the scene or shortly thereafter, and three later died in the hospital.
 After two men who were attending the concert entered the alley to disarm Twigg, he fatally shot himself with his revolver.

-In his boarding room, police found a letter written by Twigg addressed to the public in which he expressed disappointment following a breakup nearly a decade prior, as well as a desire to "[get] even" with residents of Winfield who he felt had shunned him and interfered in his personal life.
+In his boarding room, police found a letter written by Twigg addressed to the public in which he expressed disappointment following a breakup nearly a decade earlier, as well as a desire to "[get] even" with residents of Winfield whom he felt had shunned him and interfered in his personal life.
 They also found a letter addressed to a friend in Montana and dated September 1, 1902, which ended with: "it would have been much better for me if I had gotten married and settled down as you have done—I have no doubt that you are very happy, while I am not."